dotnet/csharpstandard/standard/types.md

 ### 8.9.1 General

-A *nullable reference type* is denoted by appending a *nullable_type_attribute* (`?`) to a non-nullable reference type.
+A *nullable reference type* is denoted by appending a *nullable_type_annotation* (`?`) to a non-nullable reference type.
 There is no semantic difference between a non-nullable reference type and its corresponding nullable type, both can either be a reference to an object or `null`.
-The presence or absence of the *nullable_type_attribute* declares whether an expression is intended to permit null values or not.
+The presence or absence of the *nullable_type_annotation* declares whether an expression is intended to permit null values or not.
 A compiler may provide diagnostics when an expression is not used according to that intent.
 The null state of an expression is defined in [§8.9.5](types.md#895-nullabilities-and-null-states).
 An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type ([§10.2.2](conversions.md#1022-identity-conversion)).

 There are two forms of nullability for reference types: